DarkSorrow/TexkyAuth/README.md

 # If you have problem with cassandra refusing to start do (not on a prod server)
 chmod 777 db-data
 # otherwise the user cassandra should have rights on this directory if you want to keep things clean
-# if you have a problem with entrypoint.sh on admin
-chmod 755 admin/entrypoint.sh
 ```

 ## FlowpenID connect